Sustainability

 Sustainability is at the heart of everything we do.
 We are committed to sustainability and biodiversity in all aspects of our land and vineyard management, as well as incorporate the use of renewable energy, recyclable or natural materials and the minimisation of waste in every area.

-Amongst many sustainability initiatives, K1are proud to be a part of the EcoVineyards program, developed by Dr Mary Retallack, a leader in viticulture in Australia.
-As part of the program, we have planted native shrubs and groundcover, such as prostate Myoporum species, Ruby Saltbush and Bursaria spinosa to encourage beneficial insects to assist in pest management.
+Amongst many sustainability initiatives, K1 are proud to be a part of the EcoVineyards program, developed by Dr Mary Retallack, a leader in viticulture in Australia.
+As part of the program, we have planted native shrubs and groundcovers, such as Prostrate myoporum species, Ruby Saltbush and Bursaria spinosa to encourage beneficial insects to assist in pest management.
 In addition, we are currently trialling mixed under-vine and mid-row swards to improve soil health, with the goal of reducing weed management.
 During winter vine dormancy we also run our Merino x Border Leicester sheep from our neighbouring property as natural mowers and fertilisers (we call them RMU’s - Remote Mowing Units), to reduce the need for mechanically slashing swards in the vineyard, and improve soil health.

 ENVIRONMENTAL HERITAGE

-Once owned by Antarctic explorer, Sir Doulas Mawson, all the land around K1 was sensitively cleared for grazing in stages over 100 years.
-Leaving bush corridors along the creek lines and through poorer soil types, it created a home to a vast range of plant and animal species including Kangaroos, Koalas, Echidna and Possums to name just a few.
+the K1 Estate lies on Kaurna - Permangk country, and the property was once owned by Antarctic explorer, Sir Douglas Mawson, all the land around K1 was sensitively cleared for grazing in stages over 100 years.
+Leaving bush corridors along the creek lines and through poorer soil types, it created a home to a vast range of indigenous plant and animal species including Kangaroos, Koalas, Echidna and Ringtail and Brushtail Possums to name just a few.

 In developing this approach, Sir Douglas worked with the University of Adelaide, and given his typically enquiring nature, experimented with pasture species for his sheep and cattle grazing areas.
 He, with his student helpers were involved in the development of select subterranean clovers and robust ryegrass species to control water movement whilst creating better feed.